Tamshen/SZPT-nCoV-report-bot/README.md

 ### Deployment

-If you need to run locally, please edit `project/config/config.ini`.
+If you need to run locally, please clone this project and edit `project/config/config.ini`.

 Then just run `cd project` and `python main.py`.